boltex/leointeg/README.md

 - Re-mapping of most of Leo's outline editing features through vscode and more, via leoBridge.

-- Detection of focused element to toggle functionality to suit the interactions with the opened leo file. (by re-maping shortcut keys to the shortcut keys of Leo.)
+- Detection of focused element to toggle functionality to suit the interactions with the opened Leo file. (by re-maping shortcut keys to the shortcut keys of Leo.)

 - 2 way synchronisation of leo's output files and vscode's explorer & 'normal mode' of operation.